StijnvanWijk98/Ipass/README.md

 You can find the hwlib here:https://github.com/wovo/hwlib, and the bmptk here: https://github.com/wovo/bmptk
 2. Clone this library
 3. You have all the tools ready!

+P.S.
+In the main from every library you can find some function calls to show some of the basic possibilities of the libraries.